ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

-# Raytracer (we are updating 'base' project code files as we go)
+# Raytracer (we are updating 'base' project code files as we go. also collection of documentation files for each project and machine-specific information)
 CODING WORKFLOW
 MULTITHREADING
 SIMD